hackforla/internship/.github/ISSUE_TEMPLATE/dev--create-design-system-microsite-component.md

    - file locations
      - [ ] md file goes into the /docs folder (Resource 1.03)
      - [ ] SASS file goes into the /docs/components/sass/components folder (Resource 1.06)
+   - [ ] Create variables in sass sheet as necessary, add color varialbles with name determined by HTML Color Codes (Resource 1.07, 1.08)
    - [ ] Create component classes and states within the page
-   - [ ] Include Files via code snippets to create the code section (see Resource 1.07 for details)
+   - [ ] Include Files via code snippets to create the code section (see Resource 1.09 for details)
-   - [ ] Add links to SASS and Markdown files below the code (see examples in Resource 1.08)
+   - [ ] Add links to SASS and Markdown files below the code (see examples in Resource 1.10)
 - [ ] Review template frontend for errors
 - [ ] Make a PR
 - Once PR is merged
-   - [ ] connect component in Figma to GitHub Files (Resource 1.09)
+   - [ ] connect component in Figma to GitHub Files (Resource 1.10)
    - [ ] Add links to `Resources gathered during the completion of this issue` section
       - [ ] 2.01 MD file(s) created
       - [ ] 2.02 SASS file(s) created